HEiSENBERG-19/Object-Tracker-Using-OpenCV/README.md

-# Object Tracker with ROI Selection and KCF Object Tracking
+# Object Tracker with ROI Selection and Multiple Tracker Options

 ## Overview

-This project is an advanced object tracker that allows you to select a Region of Interest (ROI) in a live camera feed and then track the object within that ROI using the Kernelized Correlation Filters (KCF) tracker.
+This project is an advanced object tracker that allows you to select a Region of Interest (ROI) in a live camera feed and then track the object within that ROI using various tracking algorithms.
 The project is implemented using Python and OpenCV.

 ## Features

 - **Live Camera Feed**: Displays the live feed from your camera.
 - **ROI Selection**: Allows you to select a rectangular region of interest in the camera feed.
-- **KCF Object Tracking**: Tracks the object within the selected ROI using the KCF tracker.
+- **Multiple Tracker Options**: Supports KCF, CSRT, and MOSSE trackers.
 - **Bounding Box**: Draws a bounding box around the tracked object.
+- **FPS Display**: Displays the current frame rate (FPS) on the screen.

 ## Requirements